nesi/resbaz2020_bash/main.md

 echo "There are ${n_dir} directories and ${n_files} files in $(pwd)"
 ```

-Subshells are child proccesses that inherit the enviromenent of their parent.
+Subshells are child processes that inherit the environment of their parent.

 Subshells are very cool.